Amish Friendship Bread

 With the fourth remaining starter batch, prepare the Amish bread.

 PRO TIP: Don’t want to give away the starters?
-Each of the 1 cup portions can be used immediately, and the result will be 8 loaves of bread total (perfect for freezing).
+You can use each of the 1 cup portions immediately to make a total of 8 loaves of bread, which are perfect for freezing.

 Step by step photos on how to make amish friendship bread.